rajiv-williams/unfollowers-IG/README.txt

     -time
     -sys

-Use Powershell to run the program by using the following command:
+Use Git Bash to run the program on Windows by using the following command:

     bash ./unfollowers.sh